AbsaOSS/generate-release-notes/README.md

 ## Features
 ### Built-in
-#### Release Notes Extraction Process
+#### Release Notes Support

-This action requires that your GitHub issues include comments with specific release notes.
-Here's how it works:

-**Extraction Method**:
-- The action scans through comments on each closed issue since the last release.
-It identifies comments that follow the specified format and extracts the content as part of the release notes.
-- The time considered for the previous release is based on its creation time.
-This means that the action will look for issues closed after the creation time of the most recent release to ensure that all relevant updates since that release are included.

-**Release Notes Comment Format**
-- It must contain a comment starting with "Release Notes" followed by the note content.
-This comment is typically added by the contributors.
+This action enables GitHub pull requests to include a dedicated section for release notes, making it easier for maintainers to track changes and updates.

+- **Format:** The section must begin with the title `Release Notes:`, followed by the release notes in bullet points.
-- Here is an example of the content for a 'Release Notes' string, which is not case-sensitive:
+- **Example:** Here is an example of how to structure the release notes (case-sensitive):
 ```
-Release Notes
+Release Notes:
 - This update introduces a new caching mechanism that improves performance by 20%.
 ```
-- Using `-` as a bullet point for each note is the best practice.
-The Markdown parser will automatically convert it to a list.
+- **Best Practice:** Use `-` for bullet points.
+The Markdown parser will automatically format them as a list.
-- These comments are not required for action functionality.
-If an issue does not contain a "Release Notes" comment, it will be marked accordingly in the release notes.
-This helps maintainers quickly identify which issues need attention for documentation.
+- **Optional:** Including release notes is not mandatory for the action to function.
+If a pull request does not include a Release Notes: section, it will be flagged accordingly, helping maintainers identify which PRs require documentation updates.

+The action scans pull request descriptions for the `Release Notes:` section and extracts any content that follows the specified format.
+Additionally, the action tracks issues closed after the most recent release, using the release creation time as a reference point.
+This ensures that all relevant updates since the last release are captured.

 #### Handling Multiple PRs
 If an issue is linked to multiple PRs, the action fetches and aggregates contributions from all linked PRs.